nesrinetrimech/Fall-Detection-Model/README.md

 # Fall-Detection-Model
-A classification model to classify fall detection using accelerometer .
+A classification model for fall detection using accelerometer .